aleesang/milestone-project-three/README.md

 - [JQuery](https://jquery.com) was used to initialise the Materialize CSS framework.
 - [Google Fonts](https://fonts.google.com/) used as main fonts on website.
 - [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) is the database used to store the music library.
+- [python-dotenv:](https://pypi.org/project/python-dotenv/) was used to store configuration in the .env file and add them to the environment variables, separate from my code.
 - [Flask](https://www.fullstackpython.com/flask.html) is the framework that was used to route python functions and link to the html pages.
 - [Python](https://www.python.org/) was used to build the functions that rendered the songs from the mongodb database.
 - [Visual Studio Code](https://code.visualstudio.com/) was used to predominately build the code on Mac.